-The Complete Guide to PMP® ITTO (Inputs, Tools, Techniques and Outputs)
+PMP ITTO Complete Guide (Inputs, Tools, Techniques & Outputs)

 Whether you're just beginning your studies, or are well in to your journey to earning a Project Management Professional (PMP)® Certification, it's natural to feel a little insecure or intimidated by the seemingly endless PMP® ITTO that are diagrammed and discussed for each Project Management process.
 This one topic is probably responsible for more questions and anxiety for PMP® candidates than any other exam-related topic.

 I have good news for you: understanding PMP ITTO and their relationships are logical, easily done, and this complete guide will show you how to understand and make ITTO your ally when taking the Exam.

 I promise you that by the end of this article you will have learned everything there is to know about the various aspects, facets and features of Inputs, Tools, Techniques and Outputs you need for your exam success.

 We'll start this by putting ITTO into context, then move into the "What's" and "Why's" behind ITTO, and finish with "How's" of studying and using ITTO.

 - Chapter 1Putting ITTO in context